Stellar Collisions in Galactic Nuclei: Impact on Destructive Events Near a Supermassive Black Hole: The Monte Carlo Simulation

-We consider a Milky-Way-like cluster where $\MBH=4\times10^6\;\Msun$, that is surrounded by a cluster of $N=4 \times10^6$ identical stars with mass $m=1\;\Msun$.
+We consider a Milky Way-like cluster where $\MBH=4\times10^6\;\Msun$, which is surrounded by a cluster of $N=4 \times10^6$ identical stars with mass $m=1\;\Msun$.
 The cluster is assumed to extend up to a radius of influence of

 where $\sigma$ is the measured velocity dispersion external to the radius of influence \citep{MerrittFerrarese2001}.
-Stars occupy a range between the tidal radius $R_T=1.5\times 10^{13}\;\mathrm{cm}$ and $R_h$.
+Stars occupy the range between the tidal radius $R_T=1.5\times 10^{13}\;\mathrm{cm}$ ($1\;$au) and $R_h$.

-At the beginning of the simulation, all stars are assigned values of the sma, $r$, and specific anglar momentum, $J$.
-The sma is drawn randomly from a weighted distribution that produces a BW profile of $n(r)\sim r^{-7/4}$, and the specific angular momentum is set by uniformly sampling the range $0\le (J/J_C(r))^2 \le 1$ ($J_C(r)=\sqrt{GMr}$ is the circular angular momentum given the star's sma, $r$).
+At the beginning of the simulation, all stars are assigned values of the sma, $r$, and specific angular momentum, $J$.
+The sma is drawn randomly from a weighted distribution that produces a BW profile of $n(r)\sim r^{-7/4}$, and the specific angular momentum is set by uniformly sampling $(J/J_C(r))^2$ over the range 0 to $J_C(r)=\sqrt{GMr}$ (the circular angular momentum given the star's sma, $r$).
 The latter is essentially a thermal distribution, which generates an isotropic velocity field.
-Once $r$ and $J$ are set, the specific energy, $E$, period, $P$, eccentricity, $e$, and periapse $r_p$, are determined for each star assuming to Keplerian orbits:
+Once $r$ and $J$ are set, the specific energy, $E$, period, $P$, eccentricity, $e$, and periapse, $r_p$, are determined for each star assuming Keplerian orbits